dworthen/js-yaml-front-matter/README.md

-# Yaml Front Matter
+# Yaml Front Matter - v3.0.0

-parses yaml at the top of a file, plus the file content into an object literal.
+parses yaml or json at the front of a file.
+Places the parsed content plus the rest of the file's content into an object literal.

+- Works in the browser as of 3.0.0.
+- Note that since this module is merely a wrapper for [js-yaml](https://github.com/nodeca/js-yaml) please see the readme for js-yaml about browser support.

 ## Example